 Crims, a California native, became fascinated with the butcher business when he was 14 after reading The Jungle, Upton Sinclair’s novel depicting the American meatpacking industry in early 20th century.
 His first job was at a family-owned butcher shop in Pacifica.
 Crims followed the original owner to a butchery in San Francisco, where he continued to hone his craft.

-In college, Crims studied architecture, not food—although the two passions merged when he worked on a slaughterhouse design project with Temple Grandin, an advocate for the humane treatment of livestock.
-Eventually, Crims chose the meat business over architecture, and for the past 15 years, he has been managing partner at Pape Meat Company.
+In college, Crims studied architecture, not food—although the two passions merged when he worked on a slaughterhouse design project that advocated for the humane treatment of livestock.
+He continued to blend both roles as a managing partner at Pape Meat Company and most currently, as a managing partner of One Henry Adams, which includes Udon Time, Niku Steakhouse and The Butcher Shop by Niku.